unsaved/gradle-ivyxml-plugin/README.txt

     As of Gradle 1.0-milestone-6, there is this difference in behavior between
         <dependencies><dependency><exclude...
-    in native Ivy and this plugin.
+    in native Ivy and this plugin, for non-transitive dependencies.
 With native Ivy, the exclusion applies to the parent dependency item in addition to transitive dependencies of it.
     With Ivyxml, the exclusion applies to the transitive dependencies but not to the parent dependency item.

+    As of Gradle 1.0-milestone-6, there is this difference in behavior between
+        <dependencies><exclude...
+    in native Ivy and this plugin, for non-transitive dependencies.
+With native Ivy, if an <exclude> at this level excludes a peer-level dependency element, the behavior is crazy with some but not all dependencies excluded.
+    With Ivyxml, the exclusion applies consistently to peer-level dependencies as well as to transitive dependencies.

     These elements and attributes are purposefully ignored, because the user may want to profitably process the same "ivy.xml" file with another tool the can